Guyana says Venezuela navy evicted survey ship from its waters

 Venezuela and Guyana have long argued about the status of the disputed Essequibo region, an area on the border about the size of the U.S. state of Georgia, and over rights to the ocean resources that lie offshore.
 Venezuela calls it a “reclamation zone,” but in practice it functions as Guyanese territory.

-Additional reporting and writing by Daniel Wallis in Caracas; Editing by Vicki Allen and Leslie Gevirtz
+Reporting by Neil Marks; Writing by Daniel Wallis; Editing by Vicki Allen